 Yoruba is an African language.
-People who want to visit or study in Africa, must learn this language.
+People who want to visit or study in Africa must learn this language.
 Yoruba is one of the four official languages in Nigeria.
 It is spoken by almost 22 million people.
 It’s spoken by the people of southwest Nigeria, Benin, Togo, the UK, Brazil and the USA.
 Today I am going to share 10 reasons why we should learn the Yoruba language.

 Not only in Africa but also outside of it, a large number of people speak Yoruba since birth.
 Yes!
 It’s true.
 Even in some parts of USA too.
-So, it’s clear that Yoruba is not important only if anyone wants to go to Africa or Brazil, it’s useful for some other countries too.
+So, it’s clear that Yoruba is not essential only if anyone wants to go to Africa or Brazil, it’s useful for some other countries too.

 Yoruba music includes songs of irony and praise & lullabies, religious songs and war songs.
 These usually follow a ‘call and response’ pattern between a leader and chorus.
-Drums, iron gongs, cymbals, rattles, and hand clapping provide rhythm to those music.
+Drums, iron gongs, cymbals, rattles, and hand clapping provide rhythm to that music.
 Other instruments include long brass trumpets, ivory trumpets, whistles, stringed instruments, and metallophones.
 Perhaps the most interesting musical instrument is the ‘talking drum.’

 Traditional clothing is still worn on important occasions and in rural areas where people speak Yoruba from birth.
 It is very colorful and elaborate.
 Traditional fabrics are block printed with geometric designs.
 Women wear a headscarf made of a rectangular piece of fabric.
-Western-style dressing is worn in urban areas.
+A western-style dressing is worn in urban areas.

 Yoruba has many dialects, but its speakers can understand each other.
 Yoruba is a language of tone.
 The same combination of vowels and consonants has different meanings depending on the pitch of the vowels.
 Yoruba Vowels.

 Language is an integral part of our history and culture.
 The different African languages (Yoruba) show how diverse we are as a people.
-Retaining different languages and cultures gives the feeling that they have not completely lost their identity to colonialism and the slave trade.
+Retaining different languages and cultures gives the feeling that they have not entirely lost their identity to colonialism and the slave trade.
 During the four centuries of the slave trade, Yoruba territory was known as the Slave Coast.
 Uncounted numbers of Yoruba were carried to the Americas.
 Their descendants preserved Yoruba traditions.
 In several parts of the Caribbean and South America, Yoruba religion has been combined with Christianity.

 The mentioned map shows the original parts where Yoruba is spoken.
-But obviously this is not all.
+But apparently, this is not all.
 Among all African languages, Yoruba is one of the hardest one to learn if you’re not born there.